Where to Add Habitat

 Medium: Is the soil somewhere in the middle?
 Medium soils, known as loam, rarely need watering in dry periods and seldom puddle during heavy rain.

 To test the moisture retention of the soil, of the soil, dig a hole 6-8 inches deep at the planting site and take a look at the bare soil revealed.
-If the soil has a gritty texture it is likely sand or coarser till, which means quick draining conditions after rain unless there’s an impermeable layer.
+If the soil has a gritty texture it is likely sand or coarser till, which means quick draining conditions after rain unless there’s an impermeable layer just below it.
 If the soil, when dry, is brick-like and has a fine floury texture or, when damp, can be squeezed into a firm clump, it likely contains a lot of clay or silt.
 These tend to create wet conditions.
 Ironically they can be very dry during a drought!

 Track the Light